9-year-old takes car, leads troopers on chase in Knightdale

 KNIGHTDALE, N.C.
-(WNCN) – A 9-year-old suffering from mental illness took their therapist’s car and led troopers on a chase in Knightdale early Thursday, officials said.
+(WNCN) – A 9-year-old took a car and led troopers on a chase in Knightdale early Thursday, officials said.

 The Highway Patrol said troopers were able to track the vehicle down which led to a brief pursuit that ended in the 800 block of Old Knight Road near Knightdale Boulevard.